NextSDS Logo

 Critical first aid procedures for chemical exposure incidents and medical emergencies

-๐ซ Inhalation Exposure
+Inhalation Exposure

-Get medical attention immediately.
-Call a poison center or physician.
 Remove victim to fresh air and keep at rest in a position comfortable for breathing.
-If it is suspected that fumes are still present, the rescuer should wear an appropriate mask or self-contained breathing apparatus.
 If not breathing, if breathing is irregular or if respiratory arrest occurs, provide artificial respiration or oxygen by trained personnel.
-It may be dangerous to the person providing aid to give mouth-to-mouth resuscitation.
 If unconscious, place in recovery position and get medical attention immediately.
 Maintain an open airway.
 Loosen tight clothing such as a collar, tie, belt or waistband.

 Symptoms:

 Toxic if inhaled.
-No specific data.
+No specific data for over-exposure signs/symptoms.

-๐๏ธ Skin Contact
+Skin Contact

-Get medical attention immediately.
-Call a poison center or physician.
 Wash with plenty of soap and water.
 Remove contaminated clothing and shoes.
 Wash contaminated clothing thoroughly with water before removing it, or wear gloves.
 Continue to rinse for at least 10 minutes.
-Chemical burns must be treated promptly by a physician.
-In the event of any complaints or symptoms, avoid further exposure.
 Wash clothing before reuse.
 Clean shoes thoroughly before reuse.

 Symptoms:

 Causes severe burns.
 Toxic in contact with skin.
 May cause an allergic skin reaction.
-Adverse symptoms may include the following: pain or irritation redness blistering may occur
+Adverse symptoms may include the following: pain or irritation, redness, blistering may occur.

-๐๏ธ Eye Contact
+Eye Contact

-Get medical attention immediately.
-Call a poison center or physician.
 Immediately flush eyes with plenty of water, occasionally lifting the upper and lower eyelids.
 Check for and remove any contact lenses.
 Continue to rinse for at least 10 minutes.
-Chemical burns must be treated promptly by a physician.

 Symptoms:

 Causes serious eye damage.
-Adverse symptoms may include the following: pain watering redness
+Adverse symptoms may include the following: pain, watering, redness.

-๐ฝ๏ธ Ingestion/Swallowing
+Ingestion/Swallowing

-Get medical attention immediately.
-Call a poison center or physician.
 Wash out mouth with water.
 Remove dentures if any.
 If material has been swallowed and the exposed person is conscious, give small quantities of water to drink.
 Stop if the exposed person feels sick as vomiting may be dangerous.
 Do not induce vomiting unless directed to do so by medical personnel.
 If vomiting occurs, the head should be kept low so that vomit does not enter the lungs.
-Chemical burns must be treated promptly by a physician.
 Never give anything by mouth to an unconscious person.
 If unconscious, place in recovery position and get medical attention immediately.
 Maintain an open airway.
 Loosen tight clothing such as a collar, tie, belt or waistband.

 Symptoms:

 Harmful if swallowed.
-Adverse symptoms may include the following: stomach pains
+Adverse symptoms may include the following: stomach pains.

-๐จ Immediate Medical Attention Required
+Immediate Medical Attention Required

 Get medical attention immediately.
 Call a poison center or physician.
 Chemical burns must be treated promptly by a physician.
 If not breathing, if breathing is irregular or if respiratory arrest occurs, provide artificial respiration or oxygen by trained personnel.
 If unconscious, place in recovery position and get medical attention immediately.